 In my class, I prefer to correct on the spot but am very sensitive to a student's ability and standing within the group.
 In speaking, I offer a recast (see below) if the student makes a mistake and only take notes if mistakes are repeated.

-I can then use these notes to create individual targets.
+- I can then use these notes, if needs be, to create individual targets.

 I find small group work to be beneficial as it allows me time to focus 1:1 in real time if necessary.